joohyeson/C-Project/CoreTopics.md

 the default copy constructor is a shallow copy.
-So if we do not define a copy constructor for a deep copy, and we just use a default copy constructor to make an object, a new object uses the same memory address with the copied object.
+So if we do not define a copy constructor for a deep copy, and we just use a default copy constructor to make an object, a new object uses the same memory address with the object that is just copied.
 Then, 'delete' will be called twice on the same memory address, and there will be memory corruption and segmentation fault for 'double free'.
 For these reasons, we need a copy constructor and copy assignment operator.